 You are now an expert on presses: you know why to buy one, their many uses and even some of their nifty features.
 Once you’ve bought the press it is important to be able to clean it properly.
 Most panini presses aren’t especially difficult to clean, especially if they have removable plates.
 In this case just wait for the machine to cool down, pop the plates in the dishwasher and you’re done for the day.

 For the presses that don’t have detachable plates, it’s a bit of a longer process (but is still very simple).
 You should always follow the manufacturer’s instructions but as a general guide:

 - After normal use, all you have to do is wipe the plates down with a wet piece of kitchen towel.
 If any of the food manages to get burnt on, more extreme measures need to be taken.

-- Fill a bowl with warm water and washing up liquid (don’t pour cold water onto the hot plates!) and wipe the plates down, making sure to clean carefully between all the ridges of the pates.
+- Fill a bowl with warm, you can use a hot water dispenser if you have one, (don’t pour cold water onto the hot plates!) and wipe the plates down, making sure to clean carefully between all the ridges of the pates.

 - Sometimes there is a particularly stubborn piece of food, such as cheese stuck on the plate.
 If this happens then you can dig out some chopsticks and gently scrape the residue off (wrapping it in a soft cloth first).
 Then just repeat step 2.